-The Group applied the simplified approach and recognised lifetime expected credit losses for all trade receivables using a provision matrix.
-The provision rates were determined based on the Group's historical observed default rates analysed in accordance to days past due by grouping of customers based on similar loss pattern.
+The Group applied the simplified approach and recognised lifetime expected credit losses for all trade receivables based on the Group's historical observed default rates analysed in accordance to days past due by grouping of customers based on similar loss pattern.
 The expected credit losses also incorporated forward looking information such as forecast of economic conditions.

-The Group has assessed the expected credit losses recognised for the financial years ended 31 July 2021 and 2020 to be insignificant.
+The Group has assessed the expected credit losses recognised for the financial years ended 31 July 2022 and 2021 to be insignificant.